-I found this on Recipezaar and daringly tried it out even though it hadn’t been reviewed.
+I found this recipe for German Chocolate Brownie Cookies on Recipezaar and daringly tried it even though it hadn’t been reviewed.
 I’m going to be the first to review it and I believe it will get 4 stars because it lives up to expectations and is attractive.

 These cookies don’t contain any German’s chocolate but they do have what I think is the best part of German chocolate cake, the evaporated milk/coconut/pecan/ frosting.

 I made a half batch of these and produced 10 cookies, so thefull recipe (as written below) will probably yield 20-24, depending on how generous you are with your scooping.
 The icing was very simple to make, and thickened up very quickly – in less than a minute.
 Then again, I made half batch, so there wasn’t much in the pan.

 ½ teaspoon salt

 ¼ teaspoon baking soda